 Your dog may forget his potty training on the open road, especially if he is not used to riding in a car.
 Dog seat covers can help protect your seats from an “accident,” and most are machine-washable.
 If he does go on the seat, then standard cleaning products can handle the mess, and you should try to always have some in your car.
 Walking your dog before a car trip (and frequently during longer road trips) is recommended as an extremely helpful preventative measure.

 Although most dogs are calm during car rides, this may not be the case with yours.
 She may not stop barking, may attempt to jump into your lap while you’re driving, or move wildly around the car interior.
 You should attempt to correct this behavior through conditioning and training.
-The goal is to stay calm and assertive, and to let your dog know that the car is a safe place where she can relax.
+The goal is to stay calm and assertive and to let your dog know that a car is a safe place where she can relax.

 Carriers or crates can be potentially good ways to drive your dog around, but you have to make sure that you buy the correct size.
 Too small and your pooch will be incredibly uncomfortable as they try to squish in.
 Too big and they can be tossed around and banged against the sides of the carrier.
 Neither one sounds very pleasant.
 It’s wise to strap carriers down so that they don’t go flying whenever the car makes sudden movements.